Thamesmead: Buses

 Many bus routes serve the area, all provided by Transport for London.

 National Rail

-The nearest stations are Abbey Wood, Belvedere, Plumstead and Woolwich Arsenal for Southeastern and services towards Crayford, Dartford, London Cannon Street, London Charing Cross, Elizabeth line services to Paddington and Thameslink services towards Rainham via Dartford and Luton via Blackfriars.
+The nearest stations are Abbey Wood, Belvedere, Plumstead and Woolwich Arsenal for Southeastern services towards Crayford, Dartford, London Cannon Street, London Charing Cross and Thameslink services towards Rainham via Dartford and Luton via Blackfriars.
+In 2022, Elizabeth line services towards Paddington and Reading were opened at Abbey Wood station.

 Cycle paths

 The Ridgeway cycle path, owned by Thames Water, passes through the town from Plumstead Railway station to Crossness Sewage Treatment works, dividing the town into North and South Thamesmead.

 Culture

-There are a wide variety of active community groups and local bands (The Bargains and a member of post-rock act From The Sky) and a short-range commercial radio station - 106.8 Time FM - that grew from the original cable (subsequently FM) service "Radio Thamesmead".
+Places of worship

 Places of worship in the area include the Thamesmead Ecumenical Parish, with shared buildings and co-operation by the Methodist Church, Church of England, United Reformed Church and Roman Catholic Church, and the Redeemed Christian Church of God, Goodnews Haven on Nathan Way.

 Sport and leisure

-The local football team was Thamesmead Town F.C. who played at the Bayliss Avenue ground.
-Thamesmead were champions of the Kent League in 2007–08, and were then promoted to the Isthmian League Division One North.
-Thamesmead Town folded in October 2018.
+The local football team was formerly Thamesmead Town, founded in 1969, who played at Bayliss Avenue until folding in October 2018 due to budgetary issues.
+Sporting Club Thamesmead, who had a groundshare deal with Thamesmead Town, continue to play at Bayliss Avenue.
+As of 2026, they compete in the Southern Counties East League First Division.

 The Thamesmead Riverside Walk runs alongside the Thames through Thamesmead West, Thamesmead Central and Thamesmead North and is part of both the Thames Path Southeast Extension and National Cycle Route 1.
 Thamesmead is also one of the starting points of the Green Chain Walk, which links to places such as Chislehurst and Crystal Palace.

 There is a combined swimming pool, fitness centre and library run by Greenwich Council and Greenwich Leisure Limited in Thamesmead Central (The Thamesmere Centre).
-Bexley Council run a library at Binsey Walk near Southmere Lake, and sailing and canoeing are run at Southmere Lake in Thamesmead South by Southmere Boating Centre (with Greenwich Yacht Club) and sailing only by the YMCA in association with Erith Yacht Club.
-Trust Thamesmead run an indoor climbing wall (The cave) near Southmere Lake.
-The Thamesview Golf Centre in Thamesmead North has a nine-hole course and driving range.
-Fishing at Birchmere Lake in Thamesmead West is organised by Thamesmead Town Angling Club.
-Fish include tench, bream, carp and pike.